 Final Thoughts on What to Pack for Florida

 And that’s all of it!
 We’ve reached the end of your Florida survival guide!
-You have all the information you need about what to pack for Florida and be prepared for it all.
+Whether you plan on camping out or feeling the magic at Disneyland, you have all the information you need about what to pack for Florida and be prepared for it all.
 Make the process easier by focusing on the the main packing pointers: the packing list of top-22 needs, what to wear in Florida and how to pack for the weather and seasons; don’t forget that you also have specific packing item suggestions for guys and gals, and reminders of what NOT to pack for Florida.

 Just keep it simple and don’t worry about the rest.
 Bring your essentials and adventurous spirit to sunny Florida, and be ready to come back with a golden tan, a set of Mickey’s ears and a whole lot of awesome memories!